 - With your shotgun licence application you must also provide one passport sized photograph of yourself.
 You then return the completed form to the firearms licensing unit of your local police, together with the fee.

 - Remember to send your application by recorded delivery which allows you to track it (and prove it was posted).

 What happens next to my shotgun certificate application?

 If your application passes the first stage, you will get a visit from a police officer at your home.
 They will talk to you about your reasons to get a shotgun certificate and the proposed safety arrangements you have made.
 Make sure you have a secure gun cabinet in place which can be inspected and make sure it adheres to all safety regulations.
 This will speed up your certificate application.

 - If you are asked why you wish to own a shotgun, all you need say is you wish to take part in shooting sports.

-And if you’re renewing your licence
+If you’re renewing your certificate

 What to do if your shotgun certificate application is refused